Stochastic Convergence Rates and Applications of Adaptive Quadrature in Bayesian Inference: High-Dimensional Parameter Spaces

-To better illustrate the difficulty of fitting this model with existing methods, we also fit the model using \MCMC{} by running the ``NUTS'' sampler \citep{nuts} through the \texttt{tmbstan} package \citep{tmbstan} using the default settings.
-Eight chains of $10,000$ iterations each (including a $1,000$ iteration warmup) were run in parallel on a remote server at a total computation time of $66$ hours for the longest running of the eight.
-The resulting chains exhibited divergent transitions according to \texttt{STAN}'s built in diagnostics, and we discuss the implications of this in detail in \cref{subsec:mcmc-results}.
-We also include a simulation study in \cref{subsec:empirical-accuracy-aghq} to assess the empirical accuracy of our procedure for this model and these data.
+To better illustrate the difficulty of fitting this model with existing methods, we fit the model using \MCMC{} by running the ``NUTS'' sampler \citep{nuts} through the \texttt{tmbstan} package \citep{tmbstan} using the default settings.
+Eight chains of $10,000$ iterations each (including a $1,000$ iteration warmup) were run in parallel on a remote server at a total ``wall'' computation time of $66$ hours.
+The resulting chains exhibited divergent transitions according to \texttt{STAN}'s built in diagnostics.
+We investigated this in \cref{subsec:mcmc-results}, finding that $\beta_{\texttt{suit}}$ is poorly identified by the sampler.
+We ran both \cref{eqn:Wapprox} and \MCMC{} with $\beta_{\texttt{suit}}$ and $\beta_{\texttt{inc}}$ fixed at their estimated posterior means obtained from the initial fit of \cref{eqn:Wapprox}.
+This sampler converged without warnings in just over 19 hours for 10,000 iterations.
+The Kolmogorov-Smirnov (KS) statistics for the difference between approximate marginal CDFs from \MCMC{} and \cref{eqn:Wapprox} indicate that the two procedures provide mostly comparable inferences, with disagreement in a small number of villages.
+See \cref{subsec:mcmc-beta-fixed} for further details.
+We re-iterate that \MCMC{} did not produce a complete answer for $\beta_{\texttt{suit}}$ in this problem.

-While an expert user could tune the algorithm run by \texttt{tmbstan} (or another \MCMC{} algorithm) to obtain desirable results in this challenging example, we point out that each new attempt to fit the model in this manner would potentially require days of computation time, which is inconvenient in practice.
-Further, performing simulation-based checks of accuracy like we do in \cref{sec:loaloa-simulations} using \MCMC{} would take almost two years of computation time based on the run time of our single \MCMC{} fit.
-In contrast, using adaptive quadrature in this manner ran without modification in approximately $90$ seconds, which allows for both simulation-based accuracy assessment as well as fine tuning if necessary.
-This strategy is therefore practically compelling for challenging problems of this type.